-El Molino Winery is located on the site of an old ghost winery founded in 1871 – when referring to Napa Valley wineries built in the early 1870s or before, this list is an extremely exclusive one.
-As a result, the original El Molino Winery was one of the earlier wineries founded in the Napa Valley.
+El Molino Winery is located on the site of an old ghost winery founded in 1871.
+This is one of Napa Valley’s most special and historic wineries.
+When referring to Napa Valley wineries built in the early 1870s or before, this list is an extremely exclusive one.
+As a result, the original El Molino Winery was one of the earliest wineries founded in Napa Valley.
 The winery was completely restored in 1981.

 Napa Valley was not planted to many grapes in the 1840s but in 1848, Kellogg planted 2 acres of Mission grapes on his land (some of the early vineyard plantings in the valley).
 George Yount (the namesake of Yountville) is credited with planting the first grapes in the Napa Valley in 1838/1839 near a small town which was at that time called Sebastopol, later changed to its current name, Yountville.